alecmus/pc_info/README.md

 1. Windows 10 (32 or 64 bit)

 ## More Info
-The app is powered by the [leccore](https://github.com/alecmus/leccore) library for the pc specifications and the [lecui](https://github.com/alecmus/lecui) library for the user interface.
+The app's user interface is powered by the [lecui](https://github.com/alecmus/lecui) library; PC specifications, updates and other functionality are powered by the [leccore](https://github.com/alecmus/leccore) library.